 Applicants are required to provide:

-- A full curriculum vitae covering education, professional experience, honours, awards, and publications
+- a full curriculum vitae covering education, professional experience, honours, awards, and publications, and

-The deadline for submitting the application is 16 August 2020, midnight Hong Kong time (GMT+8).
+The deadline for submitting the application is 26 September 2022.

-Please send all application materials digitally and address enquiries to firstname.lastname@example.org.
+Please send applications in digital formats and all enquiries to firstname.lastname@example.org.

-Interviews will be held during the weeks commencing 7 and 14 September 2020.
-Results will be announced in autumn 2020.
-Applicants not notified within four weeks from the application deadline may assume that their applications were not successful.
+Interviews will be held during the weeks of 17 and 28 October 2022.
+Results will be announced on 28 November 2022.
+Applicants not notified within four weeks from the application deadline may consider their application unsuccessful.

 M+ is a museum dedicated to collecting, exhibiting, and interpreting visual art, design and architecture, moving image, and Hong Kong visual culture of the twentieth and twenty-first centuries.
 In Hong Kong’s West Kowloon Cultural District, we are building one of the largest museums of modern and contemporary visual culture in the world, with a bold ambition to establish ourselves as one of the world’s leading cultural institutions.
 Our aim is to create a new kind of museum that reflects our unique time and place, a museum that builds on Hong Kong’s historic balance of the local and the international to define a distinctive and innovative voice for Asia’s twenty-first century.